ShareeIlm/ShareeIlm/Misc/Obsidian/Obsidian Tutorial.md

 - if you have reached till this point, you should refer to the [Obsidian.md](https://help.obsidian.md/) documentation for more details
 - Experiment around with the core plugins and the community plugins.
 These are there to improve the functionality of the app.
+- to create PDFs, run "Export to PDF..." in the Command Palette